Skip to main content

 basic-programs-using-javascript

-As you progress through each program, relish in the fulfillment of witnessing your concepts materialize.
-It's akin to embarking on an emotional rollercoaster as you traverse loops, conditionals, and functions.
-Unveil the myriad possibilities of JavaScript and allow your passion to guide you through the thrill of learning and the triumph of surmounting coding challenges.
+As you tackle each program, enjoy the satisfaction of seeing your ideas come to life—like changing background colors on button click or embedding variables into strings.
+It’s like riding an emotional rollercoaster through loops, conditionals, and functions.
+Discover the endless possibilities of JavaScript and let your enthusiasm guide you through the joy of learning and the triumph of overcoming coding obstacles.

 Problem: Write a function that reverses a given string.